rcjcooke/wa-arm-spring-selector/README.md

 **Note**: Running `gradle run` with no arguments will execute the app with some default command line arguments.
 These arguments can be found in the `gradle.build` file under the core sub-project directory.

+Core does not need to be run as a stand-alone application to be able to use the Web App.

 ### Web Service
 This is the RESTful web service that allows for remote connection and use of the Core app and database.

 * Change to the `ws` directory
 * Execute `gradle run`.
 This will start up the web service at http://localhost:8080/.

+The Web Service must be running for the Web App to work.

 ### Web App
 This is the graphical front end interface to the web service.